B-Lang-org/bsc/README.md

 The second command will install the Haskell libraries `regex-compat`, `syb`, `old-time`, and `split`, as well as some libraries that they depend on.

+If you wish to do profiling builds of the compiler itself, you will also need to install versions of the Haskell libraries built using the profiling flags.
+On Debian and Ubuntu, this can be done with:

+    $ apt-get install \
+        ghc-prof \
+        libghc-regex-compat-prof \
+        libghc-syb-prof \
+        libghc-old-time-prof \
+        libghc-split-prof

-You can do the analogous package-install on other Linux distributions using their native package mechanisms, and use Macports on Apple OS X. Full details can be found at <https://www.haskell.org/>.
-On some systems, you may need to use the `cabal` command to install Haskell libraries:
+You can do the analogous package-install on other Linux distributions using their native package mechanisms, and use Macports on Apple OS X. Full details can be found at <https://www.haskell.org/>, and in particular ghcup is a popular installer for recent Haskell releases. <https://www.haskell.org/ghcup/>.

+On some systems, you may need to use the `cabal` command to install Haskell libraries.
+On Debian and Ubuntu, `cabal` can be installed with.

     $ apt-get install cabal-install

+If you are using cabal 3.0 or later, you will need to use the legacy `v1-` commands to install Haskell libraries.

+For cabal v2.x:

     $ cabal update
     $ cabal install regex-compat syb old-time split

-The version of GHC must be 7.10.1 or greater.
+For cabal v3.x:

+    $ cabal update
+    $ cabal v1-install regex-compat syb old-time split

+Bluespec compiler builds are tested with GHC 7.10.1 and greater, and older GHC releases are not supported.

-Beyond that, any version will work, since the source code has been written with extensive preprocessor macros, to support every minor release since.
+Beyond that, any version up to 8.10.1 (the latest at the time of writing) will work, since the source code has been written with extensive preprocessor macros to support every minor release since.
-BSC builds with the latest version at the time of this writing, which is 8.8.2.

 ### Additional requirements